Here is a little information about the history of Cubert School and our school site:

-Cubert School is a Community School for girls and boys aged 4 to 11.
-The School is set in large grounds and there are approximately 190 pupils.
+Cubert School is a village Community Primary School for girls and boys aged 4 to 11, run by the local authority.
+The School is set in large, open grounds and have just over 200 pupils on roll.

-Our children mainly come from Cubert, Crantock, Holywell Bay and Newquay.
+Our children mainly come from the local villages including Cubert, Crantock, Holywell Bay and the nearby town of Newquay.

 Cubert School has strong community links.
-Out of school hours the tennis court is available for hire.
-Evening Classes are held at the school on a regular basis.
-We have regular visits from the School Nurse, the local clergy, the community Police Officer, representatives from the local Parish Council, as well as key figures from the local community who kindly volunteer their time to support the school.
+During out of school hours, the tennis court is available for hire.
+Evening Classes are often held at the school on a regular basis.
+We have regular visits from the School Nurse, the local clergy, the community Police Officer, representatives from the local Parish Council, as well as key figures from the local community who kindly volunteer their time to support the school in many different ways.